 The HGB (Handelsgesetzbuch, German Commercial Code) creates audit obligations that go beyond anything in the ISAs.
 These are the areas where an ISA-only approach will miss something.

-Under §321 HGB, the auditor must prepare a detailed written report to the supervisory board (Aufsichtsrat).
-This Prüfungsbericht contains the auditor's findings on the accounting system, internal controls, significant valuation decisions, and the overall financial position.
+The long-form audit report (Prüfungsbericht) under §321 HGB is the most significant difference.
+While ISA 700 produces a relatively standardised auditor’s report (Bestätigungsvermerk), German law also requires the auditor to prepare a detailed written report to the supervisory board (Aufsichtsrat).
+This Prüfungsbericht contains the auditor’s findings on the accounting system, internal controls, significant valuation decisions, and the overall financial position.
 It is a substantial document, often running 30-80 pages for mid-sized companies.
 IDW PS 450 n.F. governs its preparation.
 Nothing in the ISAs produces an equivalent output.

-Under §317(4) HGB, the management board (Vorstand) of a listed AG must establish a monitoring system to detect risks that threaten the company's continued existence (bestandsgefährdende Risiken) at an early stage.
+Under §317(4) HGB, the risk early warning system audit applies to listed Aktiengesellschaften.
+The management board (Vorstand) of a listed AG must establish a monitoring system to detect risks that threaten the company’s continued existence (bestandsgefährdende Risiken) at an early stage.
 The auditor must assess whether this system exists and functions properly.
 IDW PS 340 covers this requirement.
 For mid-tier German audit firms, this comes up whenever a client is a listed AG or a GmbH whose parent is listed.

 IDW AuS LCE: the less complex entities framework